SamSE3/dateParser/2048_Test_Plan.md

  * Tilting a column down

 * Tilting the board left

 the following use the above respectively
  * Tilting the board right
  * Tilting the board up
  * Tilting the board down

 * Random insertion of a number into the game
+* Flipping the board left
+* Flipping the board right
 * Create an empty board

 Integration testing aspects
 * Test tilting left then tilting right

 #Non Testable aspects
 * Any graphical user interface that uses these methods